less-lab-uva/semLidarFuzz/README.md

 ## Data from the Paper Study
 Similar Docker scripts to recreate the figures and tables from the paper are available in the `./study` [directory](./study).
 Please refer to that README for more information.

+## Additional Implementation Details
+As noted in Section III, the implementation of only three of the basic mutation operations were selected for discussion.
+Complete discussion of all of the basic mutation operations are available in [this supplement](Generating%20Realistic%20and%20Diverse%20Tests%20for%20LiDAR-Based%20Perception%20Systems%20Additional%20Implementation%20Details.pdf).